Skip to main content

 Why weren’t CDPs always built on top of the data warehouse?
 Why did CDPs develop their own source of truth?
 It’s easy to discard CDPs by saying they’re all-in-one solutions and not “best of breed”, but if you pull back the curtain, there’s more to the story.

-Prior to founding Hightouch, I was an early engineer at Segment, the leading CDP that was acquired by Twilio for $3.2 billion.
+Prior to founding Hightouch, I was an early engineer at Segment, the leading enterprise CDP that was acquired by Twilio for $3.2 billion.
 When I joined Segment in 2016, Snowflake had 100 customers and the “modern data stack” was unheard of.

 While turning your data warehouse into a Customer Data Platform was a valid solution technically, it wouldn’t have made sense for most of our customers back when I was at Segment.
 Data warehouse adoption outside of the largest companies was extremely low, and even at the enterprise level, popular technologies were not easy to operate.